 (Approximate time required: 2 hours)

 The Jungle Safari is not a jungle nor a safari.
 In fact, it is a zoo spread out over a vast land area.
 Yes, the land area is so vast that you need to use golf carts to commute from one area to another.
 But even if it is essentially just a zoo, it houses giraffes and zebras that aren’t housed in other Indian zoos.
 Its Indian aviary is spectacular.
-Overall, if you are travelling with kids, the Jungle Safari should be a must-visit attraction in your itinerary.
+Overall, if you are travelling with kids, the Jungle Safari should be a must-visit attraction in your itinerary for Statue of Unity.

 (Approximate time required: 1 hour)